Having seen little of Arkansas but enough to want to see more, we set off for “The Natural State” looking forward to some of the great outdoors.

 Now, my family and I sat back on the verandah, with the creek a stone’s throw away and the insects chatting incessantly to each other, looking down the valley at the hazy hills and mountains.

-Admittedly it was off-season but, for us, the great outdoors in this part of Arkansas was great for being so unspoiled and off the beaten track.
+Admittedly it was off-season but, for us, the great outdoors in this part of America was great for being so unspoiled and off the beaten track.
 It’s the kind of place where you get a wave from the driver when you see a passing car, and have to look out for wild turkeys strutting their stuff in the road.

 Another good one was to Kings River Falls, a safer bet if you have young children.
 The quiet, leafy path leads you beside the river to the waterfall where you can relax, cool off or soak up the sun.
 This one is a two-mile amble along the valley bottom, and flat all the way.